CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

 ### Example of Disturbance Impact on Above Ground Biomass - Wildfire
 ![image](https://github.com/CU-ESIIL/FCC24_Group_6/assets/122820473/a7fc6657-223f-42cf-8c9d-6adfd5c9f285)

-# Methods - The Model and Data Exploration
 ## Data Analysis

 ### Baseline  (null) model: Inverse-distance weighted interpolation
-To have a baseline to compare against, we performed spatial interpolation using inverse distance weighting on the GEDI above-ground biomass density point estimates.
+We evaluated the perfomance of a model that included informaiton about disturbance and environmental conditions against a null model based only on geographic location.
+We developed our null model based on a simple spatial interpolation among GEDI footprints using inverse distance weighting.
+Estimates were based on values of the 50 nearest neighbors, weighted by a power of 2 (i.e., inverse distance squared).
+We used the `gstat` package, impleneted in R.

 ```
+# Build IDW model
 gs <- gstat(formula = agbd~1,
             locations = ~x+y,
             data = full_df[,c("x","y","agbd")],